aurel26/s-4-u-for-windows/README.md

 # s(4)u for Windows #

-sU is a demonstration program using the S4U extension in msv1_.0.
+s4u is a demonstration program using the S4U extension in msv1_.0.

 It allows the creation of a cmd.exe with the context of any user without requiring the password.